js302/Posture-Detection/README.md

 - **AI Coaching**: Use an LLM to give personalized posture advice
 - **Calendar Integration**: Automatic break reminders based on your schedule
 - **Mobile Notifications**: Get alerts on your phone when away from desk
+- **Smart Home Integration**: Dim lights or adjust desk height based on posture data
 - **Team Dashboard**: Workplace posture analytics (anonymized, of course)
 - **Wearable Support**: Integrate with fitness trackers for more complete data
+- **Machine Learning**: Learn your specific patterns to reduce false alarms

+The auto-lock feature could also get smarter - maybe learning your daily routine or integrating with your calendar to know when you're in meetings vs. just stepped away for coffee.

 ## Contributing